This website use cookies to help you have a superior and more admissible browsing experience on the website.

 You will see a task in the bottom pane: “Installing vSphere HA agent” or “Configuring vSphere HA.”
 This restarts the FDM service and forces that host to try and find the Master again.

-If a simple reconfigure fails, you may need to redeployment of the Fault Domain Manager (FDM) agents.
+If a simple reconfigure fails, you may need to redeploy the Fault Domain Manager (FDM) agents.
 And this is also a direct solution for solving can’t find vSphere HA master in cluster level.

 Step 5.
 Once finished, click “Edit” again, check “vSphere HA” to turn it back on, and click “OK“.